openmovementproject/openmovement/Docs/ax3/ax3-research.md

 AX devices are typically mounted at the wrist and this has been shown to have a very high compliance as participants are generally happy to wear a wrist-worn device for long periods of time.
 The Open Movement project includes a [silicon wristband](https://github.com/digitalinteraction/openmovement/blob/master/Mechanical/AX3/AX3%20Band/AX3_Band.PDF).
 The band and device are designed to be worn for [daily activities](https://github.com/digitalinteraction/openmovement/blob/master/Docs/ax3/ax3-faq.md#usage-environments).
 There are also designs for smaller [infant fabric bands](https://github.com/digitalinteraction/openmovement/blob/master/Mechanical/AX3/AX3%20Fabric%20Band/README.md), although direct use on infants is not recommended without a sufficiently-sized enclosure design (must not fit within a choke test cylinder) that requires a tool to remove.

-Alternative means may be used to attach the device at other sites (such as the hip, thigh or back) using medical tape/patches, or a cohesive bandage.
+Alternative means may be used to attach the device at other sites (such as the hip, thigh or back) using medical tape/patches, or a cohesive bandage.  **Important:** Please see [Safety](#safety) information at any site, but particularly important if you intend to use it e.g. under clothing.

 One attachment method (Schneller et al, *Measuring children's physical activity: compliance using skin-taped accelerometers*):